lelandsequel/shipmachine/README.md

-# ZeroClaw ShipMachine
+# ShipMachine

 > A pure engineering shipping agent.
 Every LLM call is mediated by PromptOS.
 No life assistant.
 No free prompting.
 Just: **Objective → Plan → Code → PR**.

 ## What is ShipMachine?

-ZeroClaw ShipMachine is an **engineering-only** AI agent designed for one purpose: take an engineering objective and ship it.
+ ShipMachine is an **engineering-only** AI agent designed for one purpose: take an engineering objective and ship it.
 It's not a personal assistant, not a chat bot — it's a deterministic shipping machine.

 **Every LLM call is mediated by PromptOS.** There are no raw LLM calls.
 Every reasoning step maps to a `PromptSpec` ID with strict schema validation on inputs and outputs.